Violet Rollergirl’s cryptocurrency primer for providers

 - a store of value, i.e., you can use it like a bank account or an investment portfolio, to keep financial assets in a safe place, to trade it like stocks or mutual funds, or to hold onto it like a retirement plan.

 Both are valid uses, but let’s be frank: most of us are poor.
 We don’t have large investment portfolios.
 We don’t care about the crypto stock market.
-We aren’t tracking the volatility metrics of a given coin.
+We aren’t tracking the volatility metrics of a given coin or how strong the Dollar is against the Euro today or next week.
 We are mostly just trying to survive, and so we aren’t here to learn day trading strategies.

 - having our legal identity revealed (“doxxed”) to our client or customer